Scottish society in the Middle Ages: Children

 Childhood mortality was high in Medieval Scotland.
 Children were often baptised rapidly, by laymen and occasionally by midwives, because of the belief that unbaptised children would be damned.
 It was more normally undertaken in a church and was a means of creating wider spiritual kinship with godparents.
-Cemeteries may not represent a cross section of Medieval society, but in one Aberdeen cemetery 53 per cent of those buried were under the age of six and in one Linlithgow cemetery it was 58 per cent.
+Cemeteries may not represent a cross section of medieval society, but in one Aberdeen cemetery 53 per cent of those buried were under the age of six and in one Linlithgow cemetery it was 58 per cent.
 Iron deficiency anaemia seems to have been common among children, probably caused by long-term breastfeeding by mothers that were themselves deficient in minerals.
 Common childhood diseases included measles, diphtheria and whooping-cough, while parasites were also common.
 In Lowland noble and wealthy society by the fifteenth century the practice of wet-nursing had become common.
-In Highland society there was a system of fosterage among clan leaders, where boys and girls would leave their parent's house to be brought up in that of other chiefs, creating a fictive bond of kinship that helped cement alliances and mutual bonds of obligation.
+In Highland society there was a system of fosterage among clan leaders, where boys and girls would leave their parents' house to be brought up in that of other chiefs, creating a fictive bond of kinship that helped cement alliances and mutual bonds of obligation.
 The majority of children, even in urban centres where opportunities for formal education were greatest, did not attend school.
 In the families of craftsmen children probably carried out simpler tasks.
 They might later become apprentices or journeymen.
 In Lowland rural society, as in England, many young people, both male and female, probably left home to become domestic and agricultural servants, as they can be seen doing in large numbers from the sixteenth century.
-By the late Medieval era, Lowland society was probably part of the north-west European marriage model, of life-cycle service and late marriage, usually in the mid-20s, delayed by the need to acquire the resources to be able to form a household.
+By the late medieval era, Lowland society was probably part of the north-west European marriage model, of life-cycle service and late marriage, usually in the mid-20s, delayed by the need to acquire the resources to be able to form a household.